conorH22/conorH22.github.io/cv.md

 ### Employment

 ##### March 2018 - September 2018 | Freelance Web developer
-- Developed e-commerce website using Scrivito and Snipcart.
+- Developed e-commerce websites using Scrivito and Snipcart.
-- Developed a website using TYPO3.
+- Developed several websites using TYPO3.
-- Developed a website with google Adsence and Wordpress.
+- Developed websites with google Adsence and Wordpress.
-- Dealing with several clients with regular meetings
+- Dealing with several clients

 ##### May 2016 - September 2016 | Johnny Walsh Floor Coverings| | Full stack Web Developer

 - Worked as Web developer for Johnny Walsh Floor Coverings Ltd.
-- Developed a company website to promote the company brand on the web.
+- Developed company website to promote the company brand on the web.
 - Developed technical and soft Skills (JavaScript, PHP, Html and CSS).
 - Dealing with the Client with weekly meetings and communication between the web hosting service.